-Matt is a digital media designer, an educator, a composer, music technologist and musician.
+Matt is a digital media designer and educator, and a composer, music technologist and musician.
 He runs his own business The Pixel Gang, teaching games programming to young learners.
 He is also a qualification and curriculum developer in the fields of digital marketing, music and media and develops and creates content for online learning platforms.
 He has released albums under his own name and contributed to recording projects in the mainstream and independent music industry.

 After leaving college in 1978, Matt worked as a graphic designer for 7 years before becoming a music industry professional in 1985, working in recording and then as a writer at Island Music.